 When interacting with the media, know what points you want to make and insert them into the discussion whenever you can.
-Emphasize the top three reasons that a community should reject BDL:
+Emphasize the top three reasons that a community should reject BSL:

-- BDL infringes on the fundamental property rights of good citizens.
-Legally, dogs are considered property and BDL restricts ownership of certain breeds, thereby violating citizens’ property rights.
+- BSL infringes on the fundamental property rights of good citizens.
+Legally, dogs are considered property and BSL restricts ownership of certain breeds, thereby violating citizens’ property rights.

-- BDL wastes valuable tax dollars because it’s ineffective and expensive to enforce.
+- BSL wastes valuable tax dollars because it’s ineffective and expensive to enforce.